Fiserv/Commerce-Hub/docs/Resources/Master-Data/Amount-Components.md

 ## Amount

-Parameters included in the `billingAddress` object:
+Parameters included in the `amount` object:

 <!--
 type: tab